angary/lonely-bot/README.md

 # Extra Information <a name="Extra-Information"></a>
-- Lonely bot is named after Lone Druid
-- Red panda is reference to one of the skins for his bear
-- The 'beta' is a reference to Dota, where it's still called dota2beta in the game files
 - Don't actually have a server, so unless someone is running it, the bot's actually offline; either that or I keep my PC on 24/7